International Moving Insurance

-One more thing that you have to keep in mind that you will have to have SDC International Shipping’s professional packers prepare your shipment to purchase all-risk cargo insurance.
+One more thing that you have to keep in mind that you will have to have professional packers prepare your shipment to purchase all-risk cargo insurance.
 If you want your shipment protected against damage, you will have to let us do the preparations.
 You will still be able to purchase a total loss insurance policy if you decide to pack your shipment by yourself.

 International Moving Insurance Policies

 You are probably used to American insurance policies.
 In the United States, insurance is governed at the state level.
 Unfortunately, your no insurance you purchase will cover damage on an international shipment.
 We hope that there is no damage to your shipment, but if it will occur, we have no idea where it will happen.

 The international moving insurance policy that you buy must be truly international.
-There ae special providers of marine cargo insurance that you sell you a policy through SDC International Shipping, as they don’t sell directly to consumers.
+There are special providers of marine cargo insurance that sell you a policy through the international shipping company, as they don’t sell directly to consumers.

 One of the advantages of this policy is that you can be reimbursed for the value of damaged or lost items at the destination.
 If you are sending a six-month-old Toyota Highlander Hybrid to Belgium, you will want to insure it for the replacement cost in Belgium, not the cost in California.
 When you fill in your insurance forms, try to keep in mind that many things in foreign countries will cost more than they do in the United States, it is one of the reasons why you have chosen to make an international shipment.

 Remember that your insurance policy is only as good as it is accurate.
 You can only insure things that are legal to send to your destination country, the valuations need to be reasonable.

 We hope that our customers will have no need to ever activate their insurance policy.
 On the rare occasion when it is necessary, we want our clients to have the best coverage available.